alvo254/30-days-of-terraform/README.md

 the load balancer.
 Creating a load balancer that is highly available and scalable is a lot of work.
 Once again, you can let AWS take care of it for you, this time by using Amazon’s Elastic Load Balancer (ELB) service

+Loops with the count Parameter In Chapter 2, you created an AWS Identity and Access Management (IAM) user by clicking around the Console.
+Now that you have this user, you can create and manage all future IAM users with Terraform.
+Consider the following Terraform code, which should live in live/global/iam/main.tf: provider "aws" { region = "us-east-2" } resource "aws_iam_user" "example" { name = "neo" } This code uses the aws_iam_user resource to create a single new IAM user.
+What if you want to create three IAM users?
+In a general-purpose programming language, you’d probably use a for-loop: